annadoannn/Lab8_Starter/README.md

 ![PWA Image](pwa.png)

 **NOTE:** I changed the src file path for the icons in `manifest.json` to get rid of the errors in the DevTools Console about not having the right filepath.
 Due to that error, I was getting an image does not exist error.
+Otherwise, I would have left the original `"src": "/assets/images/icons/icon-192x192.png"` untouched.